You should try these delicious 4 ingredient gluten-free chocolate crinkle cookies. They are soft and chewy cookies with hazelnut and cocoa!

 Although the dough looks sticky, it is easy to make the balls.
 (If you find it hard to work with, you can keep in the fridge for almost 20-30 minutes or until it is easy to roll them.)

 I use my round tip to make a sign on the cookie.
 (The cookies look like mushrooms.)

 Finally, I bake them for 6-7 minutes until the cookies are slightly firm but still soft at the same time.
 When I take them from the oven, they are too soft to handle.
 I keep them on the baking sheet for 10 minutes until they are firm enough.
 Don’t overbake the cookies!
 Otherwise, they lose softness.

 Once these cookies have cooled down, I keep them in an airtight container so they keep their softness.
 Enjoy your delicious hazelnut cocoa cookies!

 - 1 egg white is approximately 35 grams.
 Sometimes they go up to 42 grams.
-If you think, the egg white weighs more than usual, don’t use the egg white that sticks to egg yolk.
-Too much egg white will make the dough too sticky and make it harder to make the balls.
-OR, if you are not sure, you can leave out a little egg white anyway and add it if needed later.
-The balls will be sticky but still easy to roll.
+If you think, the egg white weighs more than usual, keep aside some of the egg white.
+Too much egg white will make the dough too sticky and make it hard to make the balls.
+OR, if you are not sure, you can leave out a little egg white anyway and add it later if needed.
+The balls should be sticky but still easy to roll.